-Information concerning our mining properties in this Annual Report on Form 10-K has been prepared in accordance with the requirements of subpart 1300 of Regulation S-K, which first became applicable to us for the fiscal year ended December 31, 2021.
+Information concerning our mining properties in this Annual Report on Form 10-K has been prepared in accordance with the requirements of subpart 1300 of Regulation S-K, which first became applicable to us for the fiscal year ended December 31, 2021 and was applicable until February 28, 2025, the date we sold our Alkali Business (see "Recent Developments" in Item 1.
+"Business").
 These requirements differ significantly from the previously applicable disclosure requirements of SEC Industry Guide 7.
 Among other differences, subpart 1300 of Regulation S-K requires us to disclose our mineral resources, in addition to our mineral reserves, as of the end of our most recently completed fiscal year for our material mining property.